Greg Matthews: 1983/84: National Selection

 Matthews was made 12th man for NSW's first game of the 1983–84 season—a delayed McDonald's Cup one day final.
 However, poor bowling by Murray Bennett in that game saw Matthews take Bennett's place.

 He took three wickets in a shield game against WA, then scored 86 with 13 boundaries against the touring Pakistan side.
 He injured his hand while fielding in a game against Victoria.
 However, Matthews was then picked to play in the Australian team against Pakistan.
 He was chosen along with state teammate Murray Bennett.

 Matthews had recently applied to go on the dole but was ruled out on a technicality when it was discovered that he was playing in a McDonald's Cup match that week.
 "I don't care what money I get, man", Matthews said.
 "It's the buzz of playing for Australia that's got me.
 I'm not worried about how much they pay ...
 I'd do it all for nothing just to wear that green cap."
 However, there was some sad news for Matthews.
 "My old coach from the Rydalmere junior days, Gordon Nolan, is dead and I owe so much to him that I wish I could have contacted him this morning as both our dreams came true."

 Matthews was also picked to play in the Prime Ministers XI.

 Early Test Career

-Matthews is a tough, useful, determined little cricketer; a steady, flat, off-spin bowler; a staunch, correct left-hand bat; and a brilliant fielder.
-He is also a cocky, slightly zany character.